ggreer/the_silver_searcher/doc/ag.1.md

   * `--depth NUM`:
     Search up to NUM directories deep, -1 for unlimited.
 Default is 25.

+  * `--[no]filename`:
+    Print file names.
+Enabled by default, except when searching a single file.

   * `-f --follow`:
     Follow symlinks.